tehreemAsif63/E-Commerce-Website-Full-Stack/README.md

 ### Purpose

 Our e-commerce website provides an easy to use and user-focused platform for online shopping.
-Users can create accounts, manage their carts, search for products, and place orders efficiently with us
+Users can create accounts, manage their carts, look for products, and place orders on this platform.

 ### Pages

 * Home: this page is for the customers to explore and see the products available.
 * Shopping cart: the customers can add items to shopping cart and view the items that has been added.
 * Login: the customers can sign up as a customer or login to an account to be able to purchase the shopping cart.
-*
 * About: the users can see all the information about this website.